|

 e. wa - wa 1 person dual

-wawèa ~nºioe 'we have
+'we have

-nothing' 1p dual pt have none, nothing (Marsh n.d.)
+1p dual pt

 Recent Fieldwork Examples Abbreviations used in these examples

-are 1 p (first person), 2 p (second person), ag (agentive), pl (plural),
+2 p (second person), ag (agentive), pl (plural),

-def (definite), sing (singular), masc (masculine), dec (declarative), fem
+def (definite), sing (singular), masc

 (feminine), pt (patient).